by

 Who he Is:

-Donaldo works to support rural and Indigenous families and improve the quality of life of local producers in Honduras as the Executive Director of Red COMAL, a national network of small-scale farmers and cooperatives.
-Red COMAL has been helping communities come together to create sustainable change in Honduras since 2006.
+Donaldo works to support rural and Indigenous families and improve the quality of life of local producers in Honduras as the Project Cordinator of Red COMAL, a national network of small-scale farmers and cooperatives.
+Red COMAL has strengthened communities to come together to create sustainable change in Honduras since it's origins in 2003.

-Q: What does food sovereignty mean for you and your team at Red COMAL?
+Q: What does food sovereignty mean for you and your team?

-A: For me and the Red COMAL team, food sovereignty is the right of Campesinas and Indigenous people to make decisions in relation to the production of their own food, to establish their own agricultural policies.
+A: To us, food sovereignty is the right of Campesinas and Indigenous people to make decisions regarding their own food production and to establish their own agricultural policies.
 [It’s] the right to use their native seeds, set prices for their products, and ensure the protection of their local markets.

 Q: In your opinion, what is the most neglected tactic when it comes to ending world hunger?

-Our suggestion is to strengthen the capacities of local families and communities so they themselves can produce their own food.
+Our suggestion is to strengthen the capacities of local families and communities to produce their own food.

-Q: In your opinion, what must change to end world hunger?
+Q: What do you feel must change to end world hunger?

 Q: What do you like most about Red COMAl’s approach to fighting hunger?